Here’s How to Sell Your House Fast During Probate

 Step 1: Filing the Petition

-The first step in initiating probate proceedings is filing a petition with the California Superior Court in the county where the deceased resided at the time of her death.
+The first step in initiating probate proceedings is filing a petition with the California Superior Court.
+The filing has to be done in the county where the deceased resided at the time of her death.
 This petition will trigger the court to schedule a hearing in approximately thirty (30) days.

 Step 2: Sending Out Notices